 TEACHING TALL TALES IDEA #1 – CHARACTERISTICS OF THE GENRE

 ‘When teaching any new genre, you’ll want to start with some characteristics of the genre.
 To do this in the library, read aloud any picture book tall tale.
 As you get to some of the characteristic traits of tall tales, point them out to students.
 Major tall tale characteristics include exaggeration, frontier settings, the conquering of nature, and the creation of major landforms.
 You’ll also want to mention that tall tales are regional in nature.

-Activity: You will need lots of tall tale picture books and this checklist of tall tales characteristics.
+Activity: You will need lots of tall tale picture books and the checklist of tall tales characteristics (linked above).
 In pairs, students select and read a tall tale.
 As they read, they should check off the tall tale elements that exist in the story.
 After the activity, students share their tall tale with the class and explain how it is, indeed, a tall tale.

 Reading the story aloud is a must for teaching tall tales.
 Before you read, make sure everyone has some basic background knowledge.

 Let’s use Paul Bunyan as an example.
 Paul Bunyan was a giant lumberjack in the norther USA and Canada.
 He is said to have carved the Grand Canyon by dragging his axe behind him.
 His giant-sized blue ox Babe is said to have created the 10,000 lakes of Minnesota.

 - Do your students know what a lumberjack does?
 Are they aware that lumberjacks currently have the #1 the most dangerous job in the USA?

 - Can they find the Grand Canyon on a map?
 Are there really 10,000 lakes in Minnesota?

 - Was Paul Bunyan based on a real person?

 - Why does Paul Bunyan usually wear suspenders, a red flannel shirt, a hat, and heavy boots?
 Why does he have thick black hair and a bushy beard?